AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 ## New features

-* GGenStudio now supports the option to preview media assets in [!DNL Insights] table and gallery views.
+* GenStudio now supports the option to preview media assets in [!DNL Insights] table and gallery views.
 Video thumbnails include a **Play** button with a mute option. <!-- GS-4398 -->

 ## Known issues